-Fifth step, is the final stringing and knotting of the beads.
+The fifth step is the final stringing and knotting of the beads.
 I always use silk string.
-And it’s so important to do this step when I’m feeling positive, because those are the most healing thoughts.
+And it’s so important to do this step when I’m feeling positive because this state enables the most healing thoughts.

-When the mala is finished, I choose a mantra based on that particular energy and I do one round of the mantra with the mala before sending to its new home.
+When the mala is finished, I choose a mantra based on the mala's particular energy.
+I practice one round of the mantra with the mala before sending to its new home.

-Then I write up all the information I have about the stones and the mantra, on a card and also on the website so you can refer back to it.
+Lastly I write up a card of all the information I have about the gemstones and the provided mantra, The info is also available website to be referenced later.

 It’s important to maintain the energy of the mala once you start wearing it.
-Events and other people can affect the energy of objects.
-Cleanse and recharge your mala weekly or monthly-whatever you can do.
-I mail out the malas with a piece of Selenite, a stone that cleans the energy around it.
-Store your mala near it when you’re not wearing it (careful because the raw selenite is kind of fragile) Or, you can put it in a bowl of Himalayan salt (unless you have certain stones that scratch easily) or put it outside in a rainstorm if it’s not too cold.
+Events and other people's energies can affect the energy of objects.
+Cleanse and recharge your mala weekly or monthly-whatever feels necessary.
+Malas are shipped with a piece of Selenite, a stone that cleans the energy around it.
+Store your mala with the Selenite when not wearing it (being mindful of the fragile nature of raw Selenite) Or, you can put it in a bowl of Himalayan salt, (unless the mala has stones that scratch easily) or put it outside in a rainstorm if it’s not too cold.

 On a full moon, hang it in a tree or a plant in the moonlight, outdoors if possible.
 Be sure to bring it back inside before the sun gets too high because direct bright sunlight can affect the color of natural stones.

-The nature of silk is that it will not last forever, of course, so plan on having it restrung, especially if you get the mala wet.
-During restringing, you can choose a new color and if you want to swap out some stones you can do that also, to match a new phase in your life or just a new favorite outfit!
+The nature of silk is that it will not last forever so plan on having it restrung eventually, especially if you get the mala wet.
+During restringing, if feeling called you can choose a new color of silk or swap out some gemstones to match a new phase in your life or a new favorite outfit!
 We’re always changing.